starr-dusT/dotfiles/provision/readme.md

 ```
 *Note:* if the `chezmoi.apply` option is enabled in `configuration.nix` the dotfiles should deploy automatically.
 The chezmoi commands then are not necessary.

-6. Profit!
+7. Profit!

 Perform additional setup found in [additional-setup](additional-setup.md)

 ## Update

-`nixos-rebuild` command is built into the `justfile` with this folder, assuming the machine's flake output is named the same at the hostname of the machine.
+`nixos-rebuild` command is built into the `justfile` with this folder, assuming the machine's flake output is named the same at the `hostname` of the machin.